iloveponies/120-hour-epic-sax-marathon/recursion.markdown

 ## Recursion

-So far we've manipulated collections with functions like `map`, `filter` and `for`.
+So far we've manipulated collections with functions like `map` and `filter`.
 How do they work?
 They are all based on _recursion_.
 Recursion is the low-level method of iteration found in functional languages.
 While the higher-level functions like `map` are usually nicer to use than implementing the equivalent algorithm with recursion ourselves, there are often situations when the structure of the algorithm or the data it operates on is such that the existing higher-level functions do not quite work on it.

 ### Lists are recursive structures